blocksds/sdk/docs/content/tutorial/_index.md

 ---

 Welcome to the tutorial of BlocksDS.
-It will show you how to use the libraries of the SDK to create your own applications using the C programming language.
+It will show you how to use the libraries of the SDK to create your own applications using the C or C++ programming languages.

 <div class="hx:mt-6"></div>